Johnson Sauk Trail and State Park

 The park contains a variety of woodland and prairie flowers including bluebells, Dutchman’s breeches, field daisies, and goldenrod.
 Visitors may also see such wildlife as white-tailed deer, raccoons, squirrels, chickadees, and goldfinches.

-The Johnson-Sauk Trail has about 10 to 15 miles of trails from 1/4 to 1 1/2 miles long.
-The trails are from easy to moderate levels of difficulty and travel along the lake, to a variety of terrains including prairie and hardwood forest, this trail has something for everyone.
-The trails link together to create the entire Johnson-Sauk Trail.
+The Johnson-Sauk Trail has about 10 to 15 miles of trails from 1/4 to 1 1/2 miles long which link together to form the entire Johnson-Saulk Trail.
+Trail sections range from easy to moderate levels of difficulty and travel along the lake, to a variety of terrains including prairie and hardwood forest.
+This trail has something for everyone and is a great way to spend time in the beautiful outdoors during your Illinois getaway.